McLaren 720S (2017 - 2023) review

 evo’s 2017 Car of the Year is as capable and appealing today as it was then

-By 2017 and the launch of the McLaren 720S, things couldn’t be more different.
-There will be a few who’ll always take the theatre and passion of the Italian supercar brands over Woking’s way of doing things, but spend any time with a 720S and you’ll understand why it was our Car of the Year in 2017, and why it still continues to thrill us three years on.
+But such was McLaren's progress, it's first ground-up replacement in 2017 represented a huge leap for the brand, because the 720S couldn’t have been more different.
+There will be a few who’ll always take the theatre and passion of the Italian supercar brands over the more effiicent Ron Dennis-style of doing things, but spend any time with a 720S and you’ll understand why it was our Car of the Year in 2017, and why it still continues to thrill us six years on.
+Time will tell if its 750S replacement offers the same magic...

-With striking and original styling giving it a presence like few other supercars, an astonishingly potent drivetrain and one of the best chassis of any production car, the 720S isn’t just a performance benchmark like its 650S and 12C predecessors, but one of the most engaging and complete supercars on sale.
+With striking and original styling giving it a presence like few other supercars, an astonishingly potent drivetrain and one of the best chassis of any production car, the 720S wasn't just a performance benchmark like its 650S and 12C predecessors, but it was one of the most engaging and complete supercars on sale.

 McLaren 720S in detail